ABC FinanceBridging loans

 An open bridging loan has no defined exit strategy and usually have an open-ended, or very long loan term.

-As an open bridging loan means that it has no defined exit date, they usually don’t allow rolled-up interest.
+As an open bridging loan means that it has no defined exit date, they usually don’t allow rolled-up interest and represent a higher risk to the lender.
+Open loans are more expensive than closed loans.

 First Charge Bridging Finance

-A first charge bridging loan is a bridging loan that is secured by way of a first legal charge over your current property.
+A first charge bridging loan is a bridging loan that is secured against your property, and it is the only loan on your property.
 This means that there is no other secured loan debt outstanding on the property, such as a mortgage.

 When taking out a first charge bridging loan against your own home, your funding will be Financial Conduct Authority (FCA) regulated.

-A Financial Conduct Authority (FCA) regulated bridging loan comes with more protection for the borrower, but this comes at a cost of slightly reduced flexibility.
-This can cause regulated bridging loan applications to be slightly more restrictive.
+A Financial Conduct Authority (FCA) regulated bridging loan comes with more protection for the borrower, however, this comes at the cost of slightly reduced flexibility and more restrictive terms than an unregulated loan.

 First charge rates are usually lower than those offered on second or third charge loans.